Mincron extends its IBM i-based ERP system with a native mobile app

-Mincron Software Systems (MSS) started in 1979 as a software consulting firm and in 1983 extended its business with the development of a distribution ERP system, called MSS/HD (hard-goods distribution).
+Mincron Software Systems (MSS) started in 1979 as a software consulting firm and in 1983 extended its business with the development of a distribution ERP system, at that time called MSS/HD (hard-goods distribution).
 Development was in RPG3 on the System/38 and was migrated to the AS/400 when that platform was announced in 1989.
-Over years Mincron has tremendously grown the functionality of its flagship ERP solution and in addition now offers integrated solutions for warehouse management (MSS/WM) and light manufacturing for workshops (MSS/LM).
+Over years Mincron has tremendously grown the functionality of its flagship ERP solution and in addition now offers integrated solutions for warehouse management and light manufacturing for workshops.

 Over 15,000 users sign on to Mincron’s solutions each day from 2,000 locations across the USA and Canada.
-Most of Mincron's customers are wholesale distributors of hard-goods, such as HVAC (heating, ventilation, and air conditioning), plumbing, electrical and industrial products.
+Most of Mincron's customers are wholesale distributors of hard-goods.

-Recently, Mincron modernized its ERP system, using RAMP from LANSA, allowing Mincron to modernize the look-and-feel and feature set of its applications while retaining and building further on the 3 million lines of RPG code.
+Recently, Mincron modernized its ERP system, now called SmartDistributor, using RAMP from LANSA, providing a Windows rich-client user interface and a modern feature set while retaining and building further on the 3 million lines of RPG code.

 "It did lead to some interesting discussions about mobile apps internally and with customers, debating whether mobile apps should be Web, Native or hybrid," says Greg Neal, Mincron's director of product development.
 "Based on research and customer requirements, we formed the opinion that mobile Web apps are fine for basic inquiry and update access to our ERP system, but for speed, reliability and integration with device hardware functions, we were inclined to go on the path of native mobile apps.